kirbykevinson/kirbykevinson.gitlab.io/content/journal/projects/lost-or-unlisted.md

 Boy-like video memory structure, which you had to fill with bitmapped drawings.

-## 201X: ToberUberStobe: The Movie
+## 2017?: ToberUberStobe: The Movie

 Just me doing weird shit on a "green screen" (actually, a wall, which I crappily cut off frame by frame in GIMP) on top of edited public domain backgrounds.
-I still remember the plot (and it's awful), so I might publish it sometime.
+The thing itself was completely annihilated with absolutely no backups of anything left, but, luckily, I remembered it in great detail, so here's [the screenplay].

+[the screenplay]: /extra/text-files/tus-the-movie.txt

 ## 2018: W\*\*\*\* of M\*\*\*\*\*\*\*